Uncertainty-aware Panoptic Segmentation: Additional Qualitative Results

 \subsubsection{Cityscapes dataset}

-In \figref{fig:additional_city_val}, we provide additional results on the validation set of the Cityscapes dataset.
+In \figref{fig:additional_city_val}, we provide additional results on the Cityscapes data.
 The network is more uncertain about the object it has not been trained for, such as a suitcase and special traffic signs.
 The network also shows high uncertainty when the surface texture changes, as depicted by high uncertainty and error in \figref{fig:additional_city_val}(a).

-We present the results on the test set of the Cityscapes dataset in \figref{fig:city_test}.
+We present the results on the original test set of the Cityscapes dataset in \figref{fig:city_test}.
 We cannot compute the error map because the labels are not provided for the test set.
 Nonetheless, out network shows predicts high uncertainty for surfaces, such as a street divider in \figref{fig:city_test}(a) and pedestrian crossings in \figref{fig:city_test}(b).
 It is interesting to note the distinction in the uncertainty map as the uncertainty has the potential to differentiate between different surfaces.
 In addition, the network predicts the clock and a text advertisement as a traffic sign but also assigns high uncertainty to those in \figref{fig:city_test}(c).